shyamvlmna/Lift/README.md

 # Lift

-Lift is designed as an online taxi booking app which have all the nessesary features of a cab booking app.
+Lift is designed as an online taxi booking app which have all the necessary features of a cab booking app.
 Design and functionalities are mostly inspired from Uber.
 The lift package provides the REST API endpoints to build a web app or a mobile app.
 The two main parts of Lift are the user who can book a trip from their location to a destination and the driver.